-- NWARPC office locations: Lobby; Title VI Coordinator's Office - NWARPC website www.nwarpc.org/civil-rights/ - All NWARPC publications, printed and online
+- NWARPC Office Locations: Lobby; Title VI Coordinator's Office; Conference Room - NWARPC Website www.nwarpc.org/civil-rights/ - NWARPC Notice of Nondiscrimination is included in all publications, printed and online

 NOTIFYING THE PUBLIC OF RIGHTS UNDER TITLE VI

 "Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d et seq., and its implementing regulations provide that no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participating in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity that receives federal assistance".